Committees

 If you are concerned about a government issue that is impacting your business, please let a member of the GRC know!

-Purpose: Ambassadors are the backbone of the Chamber volunteer force.
-They act as the good will arm of the Redlands Chamber of Commerce, pursuing the committee’s goal of representing the organization as an emissary.
-As the Chamber’s most visible representatives in the community, Ambassadors have the responsibility to project a positive image for the organization.
-The committee also plays a heavy role in improving member retention through increased engagement with new members.
+Purpose: As the Chamber’s most visible representatives in the community, Ambassadors have the responsibility to project a positive image for the organization, as well as improving member retention through increased engagement with members.

-Commitment: Ambassadors, first and foremost, must be members in good standing.
-They are the hosts at many Chamber events and activities.
+Commitment: Ambassadors must be active, Gold Tier or higher, dues-paying members.
 They greet and introduce new members and guests to Chamber members, answer questions about membership and participation, and assist with registration/check-in and other activities as needed.
-Active attendance of committee meetings is mandatory as the list of new members to contact and welcome will be distributed in the meeting.
-Committee meetings are the third Thursday of each month at 8:00am.
-The location will be determined by the committee chair and ambassadors will be notified of meeting locations one week in advance.
+Active attendance of monthly committee meetings is mandatory as the list of new members to contact, and welcome will be distributed in that meeting.

 Active Ambassadors will:

-- Contacting and staying in touch with new members through the first year of membership (mentoring and helping them feel welcome)
+• Contact and stay in touch with new members through the first year of membership (mentoring and helping them feel welcome)

 Benefits: